trinker/stansent/README.md

 process easier to get set up.
 The output is designed to look and behave like the objects from the [**sentimentr**](https://github.com/trinker/sentimentr) package.
-Plotting and the `sentimentr::highlight` functionality will work with similar to the `sentiment`/`sentiment_by` objects from **sentimentr**.
+Plotting and the `sentimentr::highlight` functionality will work similar to the `sentiment`/`sentiment_by` objects from **sentimentr**.
 This requires less learning to work between the two packages.

 In addition the **sentimentr** and **stansent**, Matthew Jocker's has created the